Next band season starts Monday and Tuesday Sept 10th and 11th.

 Monday band is from 500-730 at the First Baptist church on 5th.

-Tuesday band is from 500-630 at 212 Gillette St. This band is new starting this year as of writing I have 1 player interested.
+Tuesday band is from 500-630 at 212 Gillette St. This band is new starting this year contact us if interested.
 This is how the main band started.

 $225 a term if you want to play in both groups (which is a 50% Discount on the second band)